-This Naomi Gunderson scholarship is specifically designed for undergraduate students who are committed to develop advanced language proficiency.
-Up to two (2) scholarships awards of $1,000 each are awarded each semester.
+This Naomi Gunderson scholarship is specifically designed for undergraduate students who are committed to developing advanced language proficiency.
+Up to two (2) scholarships awards, $1,000, may be awarded each semester.

 - be an undergraduate, full-time, degree-seeking UI student in good academic standing

 - have completed at least one year of language study prior to the application deadline

 - have a minimum 3.33 UI cumulative GPA as reported on unofficial UI grade report